MUSIC CLIP - OSCAR PETERSON, “MOONGLOW”

 It’s All Is Calm: A Quiet Afterglow Christmas… coming up next...

 MUSIC - FRANK SINATRA, “O LITTLE TOWN OF BETHLEHEM”

 Two Christmas classics: Bing Crosby in 1942 with “Silent Night” and Frank Sinatra in 1957 with “O Little Town Of Bethlehem”

 MUSIC CLIP - VINCE GUARALDI TRIO, "THE CHRISTMAS SONG (ALTERNATE TAKE 3)"

 Mark Chilla here on Afterglow.
-On this show, we’re slowing things down a bit, playing a few quiet, relaxing Christmas songs to wind down a stressful year.
+On this show, we’re slowing things down a bit, playing a few quiet, relaxing Christmas songs.

 Before we get to some of the familiar favorites this time of year— “White Christmas,” “The Christmas Song,” and more—I want to start by playing some holiday tunes that may have flown under your radar, sung by some voices you know.